googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 Start and end angle values can be outside the range [0, 360), and are converted to values within that range by applying a modulus operation.
-For example, an angle -60° is treated the same as 300°; an angle 480° is treated the same as 120°.
+For example, an angle -60° is treated the same as 300°.
 As a consequence, the [0, 1] range of the color line covers at most one full rotation around the center, never more.

 If the starting and ending angle are the same, a sharp color transition can occur if the colors at stop offsets 0 and 1 are different.
 This is illustrated